The Geographical Context of Mamluk Warfare

 Underground Mining and Tunnels

 In rocky areas, Mamluks dug tunnels under walls.
 At the Siege of Marqab (1285), engineers excavated through bedrock to collapse a section of the curtain wall.
 They used local stone and mortar to reinforce their tunnels, demonstrating a deep understanding of geology and terrain.
+The choice of where to mine was dictated by the terrain: they looked for weak points in the bedrock, areas where the wall was founded on soil rather than rock, or places where water seepage indicated softer ground.

 During sieges, Mamluks would send detachments to control surrounding passes and roads, preventing enemy reinforcements from arriving.
 This was effectively done during the Siege of Acre, where Mamluk cavalry patrolled the coastal plain and the Carmel range, intercepting any relief force from the sea or the mountains.
+The terrain around a besieged city was treated as an extension of the battlefield, with every approach route monitored and controlled.

 Legacy and Lessons: Why Terrain Still Matters